 - Perceptions of cultural competency, diversity, and inclusion

-- External views of the organization
+- The role of external views of the organization

 - Evaluating and working with trainers

-- Connecting training outcomes to the organization
+- Connecting training outcomes to the organization strategic plan and mission

 Why Take This Course

-Engaging in purposeful planning can limit the problems attached to D&I training and help you and your organization develop an effective, transformative training for employees.
+Engaging in purposeful planning can limit the problems common to D&I training and help you and your organization develop an effective, transformative training for employees.
 Designed for busy professionals looking to develop practical skills, you’ll learn from a leading educator and social innovation expert alongside other Northwest-based leaders enrolled in the course.

 What You Will Learn